Le5tes/CV/README.md

 #### Great Communicator
 My time as a vet gave me excellent opportunities me to develop my communication skills.
 In particular I am very adept at communicating complex technical and scientific concepts to lay-people in a way that is easy to understand.

+This was something that was quickly noticed by my fellow students at Maker's Academy; from the first week people started coming to me to explain the things we were learning.
+Later in the course I put myself forward to mentor a couple of students from the january cohort, something I have enjoyed greatly.

 #### Maker
 It's not just software!
 Growing up, my bedroom was littered with circuitry, little mechanical robots and even off-cuts of wood.
 My most recent project has been a foamboard remote control plane with a five foot wingspan!
 Whenever I have a problem I make something to solve it.